cloud-native-toolkit/site-developer-guide/docs/contribute/governance.md

 ### Contributor License Agreement

 We require contributors outside of IBM to sign our Contributor License Agreement (CLA) before code contributions can be reviewed and merged.
-If you have questions, please [contact the core team](/help/support#email).

-### Support

-Have questions?
-Found a bug?
-Learn where to go and what to do by visiting the [Support page](/help/support).